-Filed by the Registrant [X]

-Filed by a P arty other than the Registrant [ ]
+Filed by the Registrant [X] Filed by a Party other than the Registrant [ ]

-Chac k tha a ppropriate box:
+Check the appropriate box:

-[ ] iminary Proxy Statement [ ] Soliciting Material Under Rule 14a-12
+- [ ] Preliminary Proxy Statement

+- [] Soliciting Material Under Rule 14a-12
-[ ] fidential, For Use of the

-LJ mission Only (as permitted
+- [] Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-tule 14a-6(e)(2))

-[X] initive Proxy Statement
+- [X] Definitive Proxy Statement

-[ ] initive Additional Materials
+- [ ] Definitive Additional Materials

-LJ Dell milive Additional Materials

 Regeneron Pharmaceuticals, Inc.

-• (Name of Registrant as Specified In Its Charter)
+(Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

-Paym Filing Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

-[X] ee required.
+[X] No fee required.

-[ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

-1) Title of each class of securities to which transaction applies:

-2) Aggregate number of securities to which transaction applies:

-3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is

-calculated and state how it was determined):

-4) Proposed maximum aggregate value of transaction:
+- [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction:

 5) Total fee paid:

-г 1 г

-[] paid previously with preliminary materials:
+[ ] Fee paid previously with preliminary materials:

-[ ] ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.

-tify the previous filing by registration statement number, or the form or schedule and the date of its filing.

-1) Amount previously paid:
+- [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing. - 1) Amount previously paid:

-2) Form, Schedule or Registration Statement No.:

 3) Filing Party:

 4) Date Filed:

-777 Old Saw Mill River Road Tarrytown, New York 10591-6707

-April 26, 2012
+April 26, 2013